kudashevs/calculator-via-injection/README.md

 multiplication, division).
 Each class uses the `Validator` trait to perform validation.
 The `Division` class overrides the default trait's method and extends its functionality.
 For more information see the [Operations](src/Operations/) folder).

+The validation of input arguments is implemented in the [Validator](src/Operations/Validator.php) trait.
+Therefore, every operation might use the trait for validation, or might not.
+We don't force the `Calculable` implementations to use the predefined validation.

 The decomposition might look strange, and it is.
 But this is just an example on how we can inject one object into another one and assign a piece of behavior to a variable.